 One must concentrate deeply.
 At the moment just before your opponent releases energy, your energy should already be penetrating their energy.
 The timing can be neither late nor early like tinder for starting a fire or a fountain gushing out.
 Forward to advance or backward to retreat, not the slightest bit disorganized, seeking straightness from crookedness.
 Store first before releasing, then your movement will flow with ease.
 This is called borrowing your opponent’s force to strike back or using four ounces to deflect a thousand pounds.

-Once you have acquired the other four tactics, you can return to Focused Vital Energy.
-When vital energy is focused, it is continuous and uninterrupted.
-Training your internal force returns vital energy.
-When your internal force is ready to maneuver and your vital energy is focused, opening and closing occurs at will.
+Once you have acquired the other four tactics, you can return to Mental or Spiritual Focus.
+When your mind is focused, it is continuous and uninterrupted.
+Training your internal force returns to the mind.
+When your internal force is ready to maneuver and your mind is focused, opening and closing occurs at will.
 The differentiation of substantial and insubstantial is clear.
 If left is insubstantial then the right is substantial and vice-versa.

 Insubstantial does not mean completely without strength.
 Internal force must be ready to maneuver.
 Substantial does not mean completely locked.
-Vital energy must be focused.
-All of this is done from within.
-Maneuver from the waist, never from the outside.
+Mind must be focused.
+All of this is done from within the chest, maneuver from the waist, never from the outside.

 Borrow strength from the opponent using force released from the spine.
 To release force from the spine, let the force sink down.
 Collect from the two shoulders towards the spine and down to the waist.
 The force then travels up and down.
 This state is called open.
 Close is to gather.
 Open is to release.
 When you know Open and Close, then you know Yin and Yang.
 When you reach this level, each day’s vital energy nourishes you.
 Gradually things follow your heart.
 Nothing will make you unhappy.